Breaking News

 Expats have a variety of options when it comes to accommodation in Germany too – from furnished or unfurnished apartments and maisonettes to trendy studios, cottages and family houses.
 Most expats living in Germany rent property, but the process of purchasing a house isn’t complicated, even for foreign nationals.

+Families relocating to Germany will be happy to know that the standard of healthcare is nothing short of excellent.
 Both public and private hospitals in Germany are on par with international standards, and expats with specific health concerns can find comfort in the fact that specialist facilities are in good supply.

-The standard of education in Germany is exceptionally high.
+The standard of education in Germany is also exceptionally high.
 The system accommodates the fact that students have different abilities and there are various options that include an array of international schools throughout the country.

-Living costs in Germany can be quite high but not necessarily higher than the average for Western European countries.
-As can be expected, rural areas are cheaper than cities.
-Expats may also find that life in Germany is quite rigid.
-But if they’re willing to accept its strict rules, they’ll be rewarded with high standards of living in a safe environment amid wonderful scenery and warm people once you get to know them.
+Expats may initially find that life in Germany is quite rigid.
+But if they’re willing to live by both the written and unwritten rules of German society, they’ll be rewarded with a high quality of life in a safe environment amid wonderful scenery and warm people.

 Fast facts